kai-ll/leokai001-web/assets/assets/md/en/v1_prizeInfo.a8fc5caf9e48d67739385de8f4facd26.md

 * Prizes are divided equally among winners.
 * Winning results will be shown in the app after Thursday 12:00 PM.
 * Please complete the winner information entry and prize claim before the next round’s entry deadline.
-* 1st place winners are required to provide: Name (First, Middle, Last), phone number, address, email, and GCash wallet number.
+* 1st place winners are required to provide: Name (First, Middle, Last), phone number, address, email, and bank account number.
 * Prizes will be deposited within 10 business days after information is submitted.